Lynne Y. Lewis

 Lynne Lewis received her Ph.D. in economics from the University of Colorado after a two-year dissertation fellowship at the Environmental and Societal Impacts Group at the National Center for Atmospheric Research.
-Her dissertation received the Universities Council on Water Resources Dissertation Award.
-Prior to coming to Bates she served on the faculty at the Yale School of Forestry and Environmental Studies.
+Her dissertation on interstate water allocation received the Universities Council on Water Resources Dissertation Award.
+Prior to coming to Bates, she served on the faculty at the Yale School of Forestry and Environmental Studies.

-Lewis also co-authors the popular Environmental and Nature Resource Economics textbook with Tom Tietenberg.
-The 11th edition of this book was just published in February 2018.
+Lewis also co-authors the popular Environmental and Natural Resource Economics and Environmental Economics and Policy textbooks with Tom Tietenberg.
+The 12th edition of Environmental and Natural Resource Economics is forthcoming in 2022.